Risk management

 GEB's Risk Management ensures that risk management objectives are achieved by supervising, monitoring, supporting, and advising on processes for the proper management of risks identified within the company.
 Effective risk management demonstrates to stakeholders that the organization is committed to safety and sustainability.

-*Alex Vladimir Garcés is the current Risk Manager, reporting to the Operational Excellence Direction and the Vice President of Business Management and Innovation.
-The Risk Manager also reports bimonthly on the Risk Management results of GEB and its subsidiaries to the Audit and Risk Committee of GEB's Board of Directors.
+*Alex Vladimir Garcés serves as Risk Manager, reporting to the Operational Excellence Directorate and the Vice Presidency of Business Management and Innovation.
+The Risk Management Office submits quarterly reports on GEB's and its subsidiaries' Risk Management performance to the Board of Directors' Audit and Risk Committee.

 Objective: